aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-rows-and-columns/resize-rows-and-columns/_index.md

 {{% alert color="primary" %}}

-Sometimes cell values are wider that the cell they are in, or are on several lines.
-Such values are not fully visible to users unless they change the height and width of rows and columns.
-Aspose.Cells.GridWeb fully supports setting row heights and column width.
+Sometimes cell values are wider **than** the cell they are in, or are on several lines.
+Such values are not fully visible to users unless they change the height and width of the rows and columns.
+Aspose.Cells.GridWeb fully supports setting row heights and column **widths**.
 This topic discusses these features in detail with the help of examples.

 {{% /alert %}}
 ## **Working with Row Heights and Column Width**